Has much scientific research been conducted on Tree Swallows?

 - Tree Swallows have had their diets supplemented, and have been bled,

-inoculated, and irradiated in various experiments investigating their
+inoculated, and irradiated in various experiments investigating their biochemical

-biochemical and physiological responses.
+and physiological responses.

 - Recently it's become a common procedure for government agencies and private

 corporations to utilize Tree Swallows in monitoring ecotoxicology.
-Box grids
+Box grids are

-spread from aquatic to terrestrial ecosystems.
+to terrestrial ecosystems.

 - Tree Swallows are being used in the study of senescence on reproductive